SS Reliance: UAL service

 One source states that the Allied Reparations Committee awarded Limburgia and Brabantia to the United States.
 Another states that W. Averell Harriman's United American Lines (UAL) bought the two ships from KHL and KRL.

 Either way, KHL and KRL handed Limburgia and Brabantia to UAL on 4 January 1922.
 UAL renamed Limburgia as Reliance, had Blohm & Voss in Hamburg refit her as a three-class ship.
 Her passenger capacity was reduced to 1,010 berths: 290 first class, 320 second class and 400 third class.

 On 3 May 1922 UAL put Reliance into scheduled service between Hamburg and New York.
-Initially UAL registered Reliance in the USA, but in 1923 she was re-registered in Panama to circumvent prohibition in the United States.
+Initially UAL registered Reliance in the US, but in 1923 she was re-registered in Panama to circumvent prohibition in the United States.